 We do not share your data.
-We are operating under the following laws of Switzerland:
+We operate under the following laws of Switzerland:

-While we would be sorry to see you go, you can choose to close your Simplewealth account at anytime.
-Upon confirmation, your portfolio will be liquidated and your assets will be returned to you via bank transfer.
+While we would be sorry to see you go, you can choose to close your Simplewealth account at any time.
+Upon confirmation, your portfolio will be liquidated and your money will be returned to you via bank transfer.

 No, Simplewealth does not charge any trading commission fees.